SamNie2027/SamNie2027/README.md

 - Implemented and applied custom fonts
 - Changed components to match high fidelity design

+### Husky Overflow (Oct 2024 - Dec 2024)
+(repository is private)

+A stack overflow copy to add features to for Fundamentals of Software Engineering

+Technologies: ReactJS, ExpressJS, NodeJS, JEST, MongoDB, Bootstrap

+<ins>My contributions as a full-stack developer and tester:</ins>
+- Manually tested functionality and UI on Windows, MacOS, Chrome, Edge, Firefox, and Safari
+- Added React components for user profiles, integrated Auth0 with login and signup pages
+- Added routes with Express, manipulated user information with MongoDB, unit tested with JEST

 ### Study Buddy Networking Web App (Jan 2024 - Sept 2024)